Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 We’ll be changing the GPU speed in a different screen.
 Leave this set to 100%.

-Enable Usage Statistics Reporting [Enabled]: This allows Dolphin to collect anonymous data on how you use the system.
+Enable Usage Statistics Reporting [Enabled]: This allows the Dolphin emulator to collect anonymous data on how you the system.
 Personally, I’m OK with them doing this, since this is an open-source, passion project for the developers.

 Generate a New Statistics Identity: If you have usage statistics enabled, this will wipe the data that’s being collected and start collecting it under a new ID.